Strijders-Enterprise/.github/profile/README.md

-# Welcome to Data Fluent
+# Welcome to Strijders Enterprise

 This is our organization's github account.